Quicr/quicr-arch-spec/moq-arch.md

   realtime delivery such as FEC and selective retransmission.

-* Quic's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts specially when it comes to mechanisms such as slow start and multiplicative decrease.
+* Quic's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts specially mechanisms such as slow start, multiplicative decrease and queue buildup drainage.
 Based on the results of the evaluation work, QuicR can select the congestion control algorithm suitable for the application's class.

-* Published objects in QuicR have associated max-age that specifies the validity of such objects. max-age influences relay's drop decisions and the used by the underlying Quic transport to cease retransmissions associated with the named object.
+* Published objects in QuicR have associated max-age that specifies the validity of such objects. max-age influences relay's drop decisions and can be used by the underlying Quic transport to cease retransmissions associated with the named object.

 * Unlike streaming architectures where media contribution and media